MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

 ### Custom authentication strengths

 Administrators can also create up to 15 of their own custom authentication strengths to exactly suit their requirements.
 A custom authentication strength can contain any of the supported combinations in the preceding table.
-After it

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as an Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.